Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Background and Related Work

-Concurrently with this work, \citet{herzig2020span} also begins to address our research question, proposing an approach that not only solves several \textsc{SCAN} challenges but also achieves strong performance on the standard and template splits of the non-synthetic dataset \textsc{GeoQuery}.
+Recently, \citet{herzig2020span} also begins to address our research question, proposing an approach that not only solves several \textsc{SCAN} challenges but also achieves strong performance on the standard and template splits of the non-synthetic dataset \textsc{GeoQuery}.
 However, their approach requires some manual task-specific engineering.
-We compare \qgxt with this approach and other \textsc{SCAN}-inspired architectures in Section~\ref{sec:experiments}.
+We compare \qgxt with this approach and other \textsc{SCAN}-inspired architectures. \citet{oren2020improving} and \citet{zheng2020compositional} also explored compositional generalization on non-synthetic datasets by focusing on the template splits proposed by ~\citet{finegan2018improving}, demonstrating improvements over standard seq2seq models.

-The effect of large-scale pre-training on compositional generalization ability has also been studied.
-While giant pre-trained seq2seq models made significant improvements across many NLP tasks such as question answering~\cite{raffel2019exploring}, \citet{furrer2020compositional} finds that they cannot solve several compositional generalization challenges.
+The effect of large-scale pre-training on compositional generalization ability has also been studied. \citet{furrer2020compositional} finds that pre-training alone cannot solve several compositional generalization challenges, despite its effectiveness across NLP tasks such as question answering~\cite{raffel2019exploring}.

-While our work primarily focuses on modeling approaches, compositional data augmentation techniques have also been proposed~\cite{jia2016data, andreas2019good}. \qgxt outperforms previously reported results for these methods, but we believe more work is needed to understand to what degree data augmentation can be a scalable and sufficient solution for improving compositional generalization.
+While our work focuses on modeling approaches, compositional data augmentation techniques have also been proposed~\cite{jia2016data, andreas2019good}. \qgxt outperforms previously reported results for these methods, but more in-depth analysis is needed.

-Concurrently with this work, \citet{oren2020improving} also explored compositional generalization on non-synthetic datasets, by focusing on the text-to-SQL datasets with template splits proposed by ~\citet{finegan2018improving}.
-They propose several enhancements to seq2seq models that improve performance, but conclude that achieving strong performance on these settings remains an open challenge.